Is it true testimony of faith in God if one only enjoys God’s grace?

 If you only enjoy the grace of God, with a peaceful family life or material blessings, then you have not gained God, and your belief in God has failed.
 God has already carried out one stage of the work of grace in the flesh, and has already bestowed material blessings upon man—but man cannot be made perfect with grace, love, and mercy alone.
 In man’s experiences he encounters some of God’s love, and sees the love and mercy of God, yet having experienced for a period of time, he sees that God’s grace and His love and mercy are incapable of making man perfect, and incapable of revealing that which is corrupt within man, nor are they able to rid man of his corrupt disposition, or make perfect his love and faith.
 God’s work of grace was the work of one period, and man cannot rely on enjoying the grace of God in order to know God.

-If one merely enjoys God’s grace, he cannot be perfected by God.
-Some may be satisfied with the peace and enjoyment of the flesh, a life of ease without adversity or misfortune, living in peace with their family without fights or quarrels.
-They may even believe this to be the blessing of God, but in truth, it is merely the grace of God.
-You cannot be satisfied merely with enjoying the grace of God.
-This kind of thinking is too vulgar.
-Even if you read the word of God daily,every day, and your spirit feels particular enjoyment and peace, yet in the end you cannot speak of any knowledge of God and His work or have no experience with such, and no matter how much of God’s word you have eaten and drunk, if you merely feel peace and enjoyment in your spirit and that the word of God is sweet beyond compare, as if you cannot enjoy it enough, but you have no real experience with and no reality of the word of God, then what can you receive from such manner of faith in God?
-If you cannot live out the essence of God’s word, your eating and drinking and prayers are entirely concerned with religion.
-Then such kind of man cannot be perfected and cannot be gained by God.
+People cannot be perfected by God if they only enjoy His grace.
+Some are satisfied when their flesh has peace and enjoyment, when their life is easy and without adversity or misfortune, when their whole family lives in harmony, without contention or dispute—and they may even believe this to be the blessing of God.
+In truth, it is merely God’s grace.
+You must not be satisfied with merely enjoying the grace of God.
+Such thinking is so vulgar.
+Even if you read the words of God every day, and pray every day, and your spirit feels great enjoyment and is especially at peace, if you ultimately have nothing to say of your knowledge of God and His work, and have experienced nothing, and no matter how much of God’s word you have eaten and drunk, if all you feel is spiritual peace and enjoyment, and that the word of God is sweet beyond compare, as though you cannot enjoy it enough, but you have no practical experience whatsoever of the words of God and are utterly devoid of the reality of His words, then what can you gain from such?
+If you cannot live out the essence of God’s words, then your eating and drinking of these words and your prayers are nothing but religious belief.
+Such people cannot be perfected by God and cannot be gained by Him.

 from “Promises to Those Who Have Been Perfected” in The Word Appears in the Flesh